nojronatron/java-code-challenges/docs/readme-intToRomanNumeralChallenge.md

 - When I don't understand the challenge, or I think there is a lot of ambiguity, I need to ask more questions and make note of the answers on the whiteboard.
 - Chars and Strings are closely related.
 Whenever dealing with portions of a String, I need to remember to consider the Char primitive to help with stepping through String values.
 - If I am going to concatenate Strings, then I need to reflect the poor time performance in my BigO analysis.
-- Write an out-of-bounds test-case statement, since the highest number supported in this challenge was 5000, that should have been easy.
+- Write an out-of-bounds test-case statement, since the highest number supported in this challenge was 5000, that should have been easy to do and taken very little time to write.
 - I need to remember to transform String inputs to character arrays using `stringInput.toCharArray()`.
 It is not possible to iterate through a String directly.
+- Ask: What is the maximum number Roman Numerals support?
+- Follow-up question: What if the input is above that number, what are the expectations?
 - Go faster. :smiley:

+## Overall Takeaways From This Experience

+Turns out that Roman Numerals only count up to 3999 *[Mozilla.org]* and *[en.wikipedia.org]* without significant modification of characters, or simply extending usage of "M" (thousands).

 ## Footer